Black Rock, Bridgeport: History

 Black Rock was first settled in 1644 by a group of settlers led by Thomas Wheeler.
 The region was also inhabited by Native Americans, who relinquished their settlement in the area in 1681.

 During the early days of Black Rock, the area was also the community of Stratfield, which has also been absorbed into modern Bridgeport.
 Stratfield was originally known as Pequonnock and was located about midway between Black Rock and the original settlement of Bridgeport.
 The cemetery known as Stratfield Burying Place is located here and has many of Black Rock's early settlers interred there.

+In 1653, Goodwife Knapp was executed for witchcraft in a field in Fairfield; today, the field is located within the limits of Black Rock, with a community centre built on its site.

 Black Rock was incorporated into Bridgeport in 1870.

-In the late 19th century and early 20th century wealthy merchants built homes in Black Rock in an array of different architectural styles, including Mediterranean Revival and Tudor Revival.
+In the late 19th century and early 20th century, wealthy merchants built homes in Black Rock in an array of different architectural styles, including Mediterranean Revival and Tudor Revival.
 One of these homes, with 3 acre of land and 16 rooms ("The Chimneys"), is located on Old Battery Road.

 The S. S. Norden Club is a private club founded in 1902, the first of a number of private clubs in the neighborhood.

 A Carnegie Library was built in the neighborhood in 1932, which would later become the Black Rock Branch Library, a branch of the Bridgeport Public Library system.